xxiaoweii/tp/docs/UserGuide.md

 -The user can press tab to auto fill commands.

--The square brackets, [ ], are not needed when entering the command (see example below for more details)
+-The square brackets, [ ], are not needed when entering the command (see Example 3 below for more details)

 </box>